archanr/archan_landing_page/README.md

 # archanrupela.com
 Source code for my personal landing page <br />
-Created using HTML,CSS,JavaScript with React Library
+Created using HTML, CSS, and JavaScript with React Library